-Consensus Statement: The experts stated that the ISTH 2020 recommendations are already applied in regular practice in Kuwait, UAE, and Oman.
-Concerning aTTP management protocol, the experts from the three countries agreed that aTTP treatment is initiated before receiving the results of the ADAMTS-13 assay due to the significant delay in the assay results.
-The exports reported that aTTP treatment mainly consisted of plasma exchange and corticosteroids, with rituximab sometimes added as the first-line immunomodulator.
-On the other hand, the experts stated that long-term immunosuppressive therapy is not used, except in cases with underlying etiology for TTP (e.g. SLE).
-Patients with recurrent aTTP are usually treated with the initial administered therapy in combination with rituximab.
+The experts stated that the ISTH-2020 recommendations are already applied in regular practice in Kuwait, the UAE, and Oman.
+Concerning aTTP management protocol, all the experts agreed that aTTP treatment is being initiated in all three countries before receiving the results of the ADAMTS-13 assay.
+They also reported that aTTP treatment mainly consisted of plasma exchange and corticosteroids, with rituximab sometimes added as the first line immunomodulator; however, long-term immunosuppressive therapy is not used except in cases with underlying etiology for TTP (e.g., systemic lupus erythematosus).
+Patients with recurrent aTTP are usually treated with the same initial administered therapy in combination with rituximab.
 It was noted that mycophenolate mofetil could be considered for the long-term use of infrequently relapsing patients.
-The use of prophylactic treatment for aTTP patients remained debatable as the risk of relapse in GCC countries was reported to be relatively low.
-It was also agreed that the unavailability of timely ADAMTS13 results challenged the use of prophylaxis.
+The use of prophylactic treatment for aTTP patients remained debatable as the risk of relapse in the GCC countries was reported to be relatively low.
+It was also agreed that the unavailability of timely ADAMTS-13 results challenged the use of prophylaxis.

-Concerning patients' access to aTTP treatment, experts from UAE stated that the active treatment and follow-up of any patient with life-threatening conditions are warranted and fully-covered by the state or local charities, regardless of the nationality of the patient.
-In Kuwait, the standard of care is provided for all patients; however, only a few non-Kuwaitis patients can receive treatments such as rituximab.
-In Oman, non-national patients with life-threatening conditions are treated immediately and effectively, albeit without coverage of cost by the healthcare system.
+Concerning patients' access to aTTP treatment, experts from the UAE stated that the active treatment and follow-up of any patient with lifethreatening conditions, irrespective of nationality, were warranted and fully covered by the state or supported by local charities.
+In Kuwait, the same standard of care is provided to all patients; however, only a few non-Kuwaiti patients are eligible for free treatments for certain conditions such as rituximab.
+In Oman, non-national patients with life-threatening conditions are treated immediately and fully by the healthcare system, albeit without coverage of cost.

-The experts agreed that in GCC countries, many practical challenges are present due to the low number of aTTP patients, and the significant delay in obtaining ADAMTS-13 results.
-However, they recognized the use of caplacizumab as a first-line agent which can lead to a reduction in aTTP relapse rates, mortality, and complications; and could prove to be cost-effective on the long term.
-Moreover, they acknowledged that caplacizumab could help in reducing the risk of long-term complications of aTTP; such as suicide, depression, and renal problems.
+The experts agreed that in GCC countries, many practical challenges are present due to the low number of aTTP patients and the significant delay in obtaining ADAMTS-13 results.
+They recognized the use of caplacizumab as a first-line agent to reduce aTTP relapse rates, mortality, and complications.
+They also acknowledged that caplacizumab could help in reducing the risk of long-term complications of aTTP, such as suicide, depression, and renal problems, rendering this line of treatment costeffective in the long term.